dllore2/BIOS_Shield_Project/README.md

 LEDS, 7 segments displays, variable resistors, buzzer, push-buttons, and more.
 Check the wiki for detailed information

 Licence
-- This is a free shareable proyect, if you like it, feel free to use it and share it with your friends.
+- This is a free shareable project, if you like it, feel free to use it and share it with your friends.